ihhub/penguinV/README.md

 Every non empty image can be divided into multiple parts or areas (in scientific terms ROI - region of interest).
 To run image processing in multiple threads you need only to split bigger ROI into small parts and call necessary basic functions.
 No extra magic!
 Make sure that small parts are not intersecting by each other.
 Almost all basic functions support multithreading.
 Please refer to **Function_Pool** namespace and function_pool example.

-CUDA support
+GPU support
 ---------------------------
-All source code related to CUDA is located in separate directory named as **cuda**.
-Read full description about CUDA support in **README** file in the directory.
+All source code related to CUDA or OpenCL is located in separate directory named as **cuda** and **opencl** respectively.
+Read full description about CUDA or OpenCL support in **README** file in the directory.

 License
 ---------------------------